 - There are toilets onsite as well as free parking.

-We, Busy City Kids visited the South Australian Aviation Museum at our own expense for entry fee, transport and all.
+Busy City Kids visited the South Australian Aviation Museum at their own expense for entry fee, transport and all.
 Our opinions & feedback are always genuine & truthful.

 To read our other Adelaide reviews, head to this link.